Priyo Iswanto: Career

 Throughout his tenure, the embassy opened honorary consulate in its accredited countries.
 The embassy opened an honorary consulate in Saint Kitts and Nevis headed by honorary consul Faron T. Lawrence in September 2019, followed by Antigua Barbuda with the appointment of honorary consul Paul Ryan in August 2021.
 It was also during his tenure that Indonesia abolished visa requirements for Saint Kitts and Nevis and Antigua Barbuda in September 2017 and August 2021, respectively.

 Priyo was also instrumental in establishing diplomatic relations between Indonesia and Barbados following WhatsApp contacts with Barbados foreign minister Jerome Walcott in April 2019, after similar proposals since 2011 were stalled.
 According to his memoir, Priyo obtained Barbados foreign minister's WhatsApp number from Canada's resident ambassador in Barbados Marie Legault, who delivered his concern to Prime Minister of Barbados Mia Mottley.
-Although he retrospecitvely stated that his act of directly contacting Barbados's foreign minister was undiplomatic, he argued that such acts were necessary for furthering Indonesia's national interest.
+Although he retrospectively stated that his act of directly contacting Barbados's foreign minister was undiplomatic, he argued that such acts were necessary for furthering Indonesia's national interest.
 Diplomatic relations were officially established on 26 June 2019 with a joint communiqué signed by both nation's representative to the United Nations in New York.

 Priyo was replaced in 2021, and by 2022 he joined the Malang Muhammadiyah University as an international relations lecturer.
 He also become an advisor for international relations to the university.